New to Reception

 The reception baseline assessment is a new statutory assessment, intended to provide on-entry assessment for each child.
 It is a short session (approximately 20 minutes) with a number of tasks focusing on early literacy, communication, language and mathematics.
 We ensure this is a positive task for the children, where we can have some time with the children to get to know them even better.
-It does not require any preparation at home and is in place to help teachers to understand children’s starting points.
+It does not require any preparation at home.

 If you have any questions or queries, please do not hesitate to ask a member of staff.
 We look forward to building links with you and your family, as part of your child’s learning journey.

 For your information please see the following document -

 Guidance to your child’s learning and development in the early years foundation stage